TZstatsADS/Spr2017-Proj1-vikasarun/README.md

 └── output/
 ```

 Please see each subfolder for a README file.
+Function definitions are in the "lib" folder.
+The provided data (as well as CSV versions of the provided excel files) are in "data".
+Figures outputted by the R Code are in "figs" and intermediate data sets outputed by the R Code (such as topic lists) are in "output".